danielbarter/personal_website_code_old/CV.md

 ## Education
 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.
 - PhD, Pure Mathematics, University of Michigan, 2012 - 2017.
 Specialized in category theory and representation theory.
 - Indipendent Study, 2008-2015.
-I know a lot about differential/algebraic geometry, representation theory, category theory.
-I am also interested in algebraic topology, functional programming, systems programming.
+I know a lot about differential geometry, representation theory and category theory.
+I am also interested in statistical inference and computers.

 ## Papers
 - Noetherianity and rooted trees. [arXiv:1509.04228](http://arxiv.org/abs/1509.04228)